davidmegginson/xlsx-reader/README.md

 # Conversions

-By default, everything is a string.
-If you supply the optional convert_values to the Worksheet constructor, the library will convert numbers.
-For now, dates are just weird numbers (Excel doesn't flag dates as dates per se; you have to figure it it from the style template).
+By default, everything is a string, and all dates and datetimes will appear in ISO 8601 format (YYYY-mm-dd or YYYY-mm-ddTHH:MM:SS).
+If you supply the option convert_values to the Worksheet constructor, the library will convert numbers to ints or floats, and dates to datetime.datetime or datetime.date objects.
+There is no attempt to handle standalone times.

 # License